mart-anthony-stark/Enfold-js/README.md

 <script src="./build/enfold.min.js"></script>
 ```

-Or you can use this link
+Or you can use this link:

 ```html
 <script src="https://mart-anthony-stark.github.io/Enfold-js/src/enfold.min.js"></script>
 ```

-Wrap the element you want to animate when entering the screen.
+Wrap the element you want to animate when entering the screen with enfold-animate component.

 ```html
 <enfold-animate name="fadeIn">